jsvazic/GAHelloWorld/README.md

 The application simply "evolves" the string "Hello, world!" from a population of random strings.
-It is intended to be a gentle introduction into the world of genetic algorithms, using both Java and Clojure.
+It is intended to be a gentle introduction into the world of genetic algorithms, using Java, Clojure and Python.
 The programs themselves are really quite simple, and more complex topics like crossover selection using roulette wheel algorithms, insertion/deletion mutation, etc, have not been included.

+Future plans include adding examples in more languages, including Ruby and Scala.

 ### History